locationtech/geomesa/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Conduct Committee via conduct@eclipse-foundation.org.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Without the explicit consent of the reporter, the Conduct Committee is obligated to maintain confidentiality with regard to the reporter of an incident.
 The Conduct Committee is further obligated to ensure that the respondent is provided with sufficient information about the complaint to reply.
-If such details cannot be provided while maintaining confidentiality, the Conduct Committee will take the respondent‘s inability to provide a defense into account in its deliberations and decisions.
+If such details cannot be provided while maintaining confidentiality, the Conduct Committee will take the respondent's inability to provide a defense into account in its deliberations and decisions.
 Further details of enforcement guidelines may be posted separately.

 Staff, Committers and Project Leads have the right to report, remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code, or to block temporarily or permanently any Contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
 Any such actions will be reported to the Conduct Committee for transparency and record keeping.